 The concept relies greatly on the exploitation of the potential of Controller-Pilot Data Link Communications (CPDLC), anticipating future widespread implementation and full use.
 Some of these features could also be leveraged for the one-to-one pilot-aircraft scenario, as they constitute extra safety measures, like an orderly handover procedure or the management in the event of a detected pilot incapacitation or a breach of orders.

 Example of flight assignations.
 The use of CPDLC is optional.

-As a collateral benefit, it allows for an optimization of the human resources of the operators, providing a way to schedule or assign the flight on the go to the pilots
+As a collateral benefit, it would allow for an optimization of the human resources of the operators, providing also a way to schedule or assign the flight to the pilots considering their

 Another key piece of the whole system is the implementation of the CPDLC display, designed to provide a guided, quick and intuitive interface.
-On its own, it could be a valuable tool for the training and future fully deployment of the CPDLC.
+It has been designed keeping in mind a future, more complex and rich use of this technology, for which the current displays and software menus fall short in usability, as these are prepared for the small set of messages elements currently in use.
+On its own, the display could be a valuable tool for the training of the CPDLC message set and procedures.

 Some parts of the flight, limited by different criteria, could be assigned with preference to certain pilots.

-The NtoM prototype is currently on development at an advanced stage, with a couple of papers under review.
+The NtoM prototype is currently on development at an advanced stage, with three articles describing it being soon published.
 More info: mfas